dylanesque/Cheatsheets/typescript.md

 -Use the `.tsx` file extension when JSX is involved, and `.ts` when it isn't.

+- TS in Next.js is enabled by adding a `tsconfig.json` file (leave that blank), and running `npm install --save-dev typescript @types/react`

 -Typed props are one of the biggest major difference between TS React and regular React.

 ```